aire-ux/aire-ux-client/packages/aire-condensation/README.md

 # Overview

-Condensation is a library that allows transparent client-server communication for @aire-ux/component widgets.
+Condensation is a library for transparently hydrating JavaScript or TypeScript objects from a variety of formats
+(JSON, XML, Avro, gRPC, Cap'n Proto)
 ## Usage

+### JVM/Java

+This process is optional, but if you use a JVM language and servlet technologies, then you can map your JVM objects directly to Condensation-mapped objects and call methods remotely

 ### Define the AireServlet